This article was updated on 2/8/2021

 - What is our plan to support employees in their transition back to the office?

-- How are we going to protect the health and safety of our employees when they’re back in the office?
+- How will we protect our employees’ health and safety when they’re back in the office?

 - How will we approach employees who are feeling overwhelmed or anxious about the return to the office?

 - What will be our policy around work-related travel?

 Want more tips on how to prepare for the future of work?